barretg/hl1-anniversary-ap/game/README.md

 A Half-Life server dll, built from Valve's own SDK, that talks to the Archipelago client through the file bridge in `<Half-Life>/hlap/archipelago/`.

-**Status: it runs and a seed is playable.** Phase 0 is done.
-The dll builds 32-bit with MSVC, installs through `tools/install_mod.py`, and in play: the mod loads, the hub comes up, `ap_warp` travels, checks fire and reach the server, items arrive and are announced, pickups are refused until the multiworld sends them, saves and level transitions work.

-Not yet confirmed in play: the mission-boundary interception, the finale's seal, DeathLink in either direction, and the traps beyond Butterfingers.
+**Status: complete and playable start to finish.** The dll builds 32-bit with MSVC, installs through `tools/install_mod.py`, and multiple full runs have been completed without issue: the hub, `ap_warp`, checks, item delivery, pickup refusal, saves and level transitions, the mission-boundary interception, the finale's seal, DeathLink in both directions and every trap.

 The headless route, `hlds.exe -game hlap +map c0a0`, is not available: the dedicated server shipped inside a Steam client install cannot mount its